tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/institutional_policies.md

 ## The HREC

-TU Delft researchers who plan to work with any data related to humans must apply for ethical approval by submitting an application to the TU Delft HREC, the Human Research Ethics Committee.
+TU Delft researchers who plan to work with **any data related to humans** must apply for ethical approval by submitting an application to the **TU Delft HREC, the Human Research Ethics Committee**.
 The role of the HREC is to act as a review and advisory board for the university: the committee members review applications to check that research projects will be conducted ethically and responsibly.
-The HREC must give approval before a researcher collects or works with any personal data or human subject research data.
+The HREC must give approval <u/>**before**<u> a researcher collects or works with any personal data or human subject research data.

 For bachelor's projects, supervisors apply on behalf of their students.
 However, you should still familiarize yourself with the HREC's ethical approvals process.
-The HREC's forms and instructions can provide a helpful guide and additional resources for working with personal data at TU Delft.
+The HREC's forms and instructions can provide a helpful guide and additional resources for working responsibly with personal data at TU Delft.

 **This flowchart gives an overview of the HREC application process:**